 How to lock a Mac OS X workstation

-Yes there is!
+Yes there is a way to lock a Mac!
 Mac OS X doesn’t have an active workstation lock quite in the same manner as Windows, but you can still lock your Mac’s workstation and require a password for all users to access the machine.
-Here’s how:
+Here’s how to set this up:

 Lock an active Mac OS X workstation